stampery/office/README.md

-<<<<<<< HEAD
-# Outlook Add-in for block chain
+# Outlook Add-in for Blockchain

-The Outlook Add-in for blockchain creates an outlook add in to create and validate emails on the blockchain using stampery.
+This Outlook add in for blockchain creates and outlook add in to certify and validate emails on the blockchain using https://stampery.com/

 ## Prerequsites